Miran31/Online-Book-Store/README.md

 - **Product Management:** Admins can manage products, including adding, editing, and deleting products with multiple images.
 - **Order and User Management:** Admins can view order details and user information for better administration.

-## Technologies Used
+## Technology Used

+### Frontend:
+- **HTML:** Markup language for structuring web pages.
+- **CSS:** Style sheet language for designing the appearance of web pages.
+- **JavaScript:** Programming language for adding interactivity and dynamic behavior to web pages.
+- **Bootstrap:** Frontend framework for building responsive and mobile-first websites.

+### Backend:
-- **ASP.NET Core:** Web application framework for building robust, scalable web applications.
+- **ASP.NET Core:** Backend framework for building web applications and APIs.
-- **Entity Framework Core:** Object-relational mapping framework for interacting with the database.
+- **Entity Framework Core:** Object-relational mapping (ORM) framework for interacting with databases.
-- **HTML, CSS, JavaScript:** Frontend technologies for building the user interface.
-- **Microsoft SQL Server:** Relational database management system for storing application data.
+- **Microsoft SQL Server:** Relational database management system for storing and managing application data.

 ## Getting Started